hjgzelll-a11y/HIKERS/README.md

 A web-based hiking booking platform that allows users to explore destinations, check schedules, and reserve trips online.

-Security & Authentication

-Secure user authentication (email and password login system) JWT-based session handling for protected routes Role-based access control for users and admins
-Input validation to prevent unauthorized access and malicious data Booking & Storage System
-Online booking system for hikers to reserve hiking schedules Persistent data storage for user profiles and booking records Upload feature for proof of payment or requirements Real-time form validation and user-friendly booking interface Admin Tools
-Booking management dashboard (approve, decline, monitor bookings) User management (view, restrict, or remove users) Activity monitoring system for tracking reservations Data control for managing hiking schedules and availability Tech Stack
+System Architecture

+The HIKERS system follows a client-server architecture designed for efficient and secure online booking.

-Frontend
+Frontend (Client Side)
-React.js (Vite)
-Tailwind CSS
-Framer Motion
-React Hot Toast, Lucide Icons
+Built using React.js, it provides a responsive and user-friendly interface where hikers can browse destinations, view schedules, and make bookings.

-Backend & Infrastructure
+Backend (Server Side)
-Node.js, Express.js
-Database system (for user and booking data)
-File handling middleware (for uploads)
+Developed using Node.js and Express.js, it handles API requests, booking logic, user authentication, and data processing.

+Database
+Stores user information, booking details, and hiking schedules to ensure data consistency and accessibility.

+File Handling System
+Manages file uploads such as proof of payment and user requirements.

+Deployment Environment
-Deployment on Linux-based virtual machine
+Hosted on a Linux-based virtual machine with a configured web server for handling client requests.

+Key Features

+👤 User Features
+User registration and login system
+Browse hiking destinations and schedules
+Online booking and reservation system
+Upload proof of payment or requirements
+View and manage booking history

+👑 Admin Features
+Dashboard for managing bookings
+Approve or decline reservations
+Manage hiking schedules and availability
+Monitor user activities
+Control and manage user accounts

+🔒 Security Features
+Secure authentication system
+Input validation to prevent invalid data
+Role-based access control (admin & user)
+Protected routes and session handling

 Project Development

-Developed by Group 5
+Developed by Group 2

-Janna Claura
+JANNA CLAURA

 Led the overall system design and frontend development Designed the booking interface and user experience Managed UI components and user interaction flow

-Hazel Gapasacan
+HAZEL GAPASCAN

 Assisted in frontend development and UI improvements Helped implement booking forms and validation features Contributed to testing and usability enhancements

-Camille Sinag
+CAMILLE SINAG

 Assisted in backend development and database integration Helped manage booking data and user records Contributed to API functionality

-Casey Dayo
+CASEY DAYO

 Supported system testing and debugging
 Helped identify and resolve errors in both frontend and backend Assisted in improving system performance

-Neil Russel Rubia
+NEIL RUSSEL RUBIA

 Assisted in backend logic and request handling Contributed to booking system functionality
 Helped optimize server-side processes

-Eloisa Salvago
+ELOISA SALVAGO

 Managed project coordination and documentation
 Helped organize system requirements and workflow Supported testing and validation

-Sendrick Eseo
+SENDRICK ESEO

 Assisted in deployment and system setup
 Helped configure the development environment
 Supported integration and final system implementation

-Roadmap (v2.0)
+ROADMAP (v2.0)

 Planned improvements: